plainionist/plainionist.github.io/_drafts/clean-arch.md

 i would also use 3rd party libs in usecases - encapsulated - if it is about business rules. examples numerics library for calculation. never use third party types in public apis - also not in gateways

+should be ok to have assembly which contains shared "framework" code which can then be used by multiple repository implementations as these encapsulate the lib again

 # other blogs